jexia/docs/docs/get-started/README.md

 ::: warning
 Please, be aware there are some rules related to the schema and schemaless data:

-1. When you create schema field data from schemaless filed is not transfer to a newly created field.
+1. When you create schema field data from the schemaless filed is not transfer to a newly created field.
 2. When you insert an object which has fields out of schema, Jexia will automatically create a schemaless field and put data there.
 3. When you delete schema field data will be deleted as well versus transfer it into a schemaless field.
 :::